Draper Richards Kaplan Foundation Grants

 Fields of work: Education Social Justice / Human Rights Energy Sustainability Environment Agriculture Poverty Alleviation & Services Civic Engagement & Education Art & Culture Food Access & Hunger Entrepreneurship Health & Medicine Economic Rights & Justice Show all

 Funding uses: Education / Outreach, Project / Program

 The Draper Richards Kaplan Foundation seeks to dramatically improve the lives of people and the world around us through innovative strategies, systems changing approaches, and disrupting technologies.
 Our goal is to find social entrepreneurs with dynamic ideas and nurture them at the early stages with maximum leverage and total commitment.

 Prospects for our portfolio of social enterprises come from a vast field of compelling ideas and dedicated leaders.
-We concentrate our selection on the capabilities of the founder, the scalability of the model, and the potential impact of the organization on the world.
+We concentrate our selection on the capabilities of the founder/leader, the scalability of the model, and the potential impact of the organization on the world.